Healthy Homes Assessment St Leonards

 Insulation St Leonards

-A well-insulated property will help to control condensation and lower the chance of mould and damp, and will also make it easier to the house to retain heat.
+A house that is well-insulated can reduce condensation and lower the chance of dampness and mould, and also makes an easier task for the house to retain heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 St Leonards Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about what’s inside the building; you have to make sure there is somewhere for rain, surface or ground water and stop it from coming inside.
-When it comes to moisture and damp it’s usually what you don’t see that could become a major issue and end up causing damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
+When it is damp and moisture, it is often those concerns that you aren’t aware of that could be a huge problem, causing damage to your investment as well as harming your tenant’s health.

-Rental properties must be equipped with effective drainage to eliminate storm water, surface water and ground water, including the proper outfall or runoff.
-Making sure the water has a place to go, and it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Rental properties need to have effective drainage to eliminate rainwater, storm water, and groundwater, with the proper outfall or runoff.
+Making sure that water has a proper place to go and that it doesn’t sit beneath structures is a crucial aspect of keeping your property dry.

-An underground moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture from the ground from accumulating into the structure.
-It also assists in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture in the ground from accumulating into the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection